My name is Drew Peltier, and I am a Postdoctoral Researcher at Northern Arizona University.

 - Czaun, M., A. Goeppert, R. B. May, D. Peltier, H. Zhang, G.K.
 Surya Prakash, and G. A. Olah.
 2013.
 Organoamines grafted on nano-sized silica for carbon dioxide capture.
 Journal of CO2 Utilization 1: 1-7.

-I give a tree ring class annually with the Highlands Center for Natural History in Prescott, AZ.
+I have given a tree ring class for a couple of years with the Highlands Center for Natural History in Prescott, AZ.

 I also have been working with the Grand Canyon Trust to provide hands on field classes in tree rings.
 We core trees and talk about climate change on the Colorado Plateau.